 One-time revenue comes from a single transaction that isn’t expected to repeat regularly.
 This might include things like initial setup fees, consulting projects, or the sale of a perpetual software license.
 While valuable, one-time revenue doesn't offer the same predictability as a recurring model.
 Tracking both types helps you understand your company's financial stability and informs your pricing and sales strategies.

-Other Income Sources: Interest, Dividends, and Licensing
+Don't Forget About Interest, Dividends, and Licensing

 Beyond your primary operations, your company can generate revenue in other ways.
 These streams are often categorized as "other income" and can provide a more complete view of your financial performance.
 For example, if your company holds significant cash reserves, you’ll likely earn interest income from the bank.
 If you’ve invested in other companies, you might receive dividends.